CIA activities in Indonesia: CIA failed coup attempt of 1958

 The memorandum from May 2, 1958, points to the weakening of the Masjumi, a non-communist political party, which served as a powerful force to prevent Sukarno from connecting with the PKI.
 Due to the Masjumi's fragmentation, notes the memo, its former strength or unity was not anticipated to return post-revolution.
 This highlights the inability of the West to compromise on the West Irian issue and the lack of Western support.
 The PKI was able to take advantage of this situation because there was no concession from the west.
 After a revolution, Indonesia would be extremely suspicious of US objectives, which would open up more doors for the PKI and international communist goals.

 The failed coup emboldened Sukarno, however, the United Nations backed the formation of Malaysia.
 By 1965, Sukarno was seen to be decisively siding with communist interests.
-Despite U.S. Air Superiority at one stage of the conflict, the Sukarno government stayed in power.
+Despite US air superiority at one stage of the conflict, the Sukarno government stayed in power.